 Having joined the LWVC board in 2017, Amanda has now served 2 years with the California League, and is excited to continue the work of moving our League into its second hundred years of education and advocacy.
 Amanda was born in Wisconsin and moved to Southern California when she was 11 years old.
 She holds a B.A. in Political Science from UCLA and an M.A. in Political Science from UCSD.

-In her professional life, Amanda is an Implementation Specialist at a medical software company.
+In her professional life, Amanda manages a team of Implementation Analysts at a medical software company.
 Amanda lives in San Diego with her boyfriend, Alex, who is also an active League member.
 In her free time outside of LWV, Amanda enjoys running half marathons and

 just completed her first full marathon in March 2019.